mnaik3/JDBC_Connection/README.md

+Problem Statement:

+Please modify the PostgreSQL driver source to return outputs in JSON string format.

+Solution:

+Using Java created a JDBC connection to fecth data from postgresql.
+Used JSON object to fetch data from postgreSQL in JSON format.

 Tools Used:

+Java JDK 17.0.2
 PostgreSQL
 PGadmin
 Eclipse IDE
 JDBC driver,Json Simple driver,PostgreSQL Driver

 Code Developement:

 1. Created a database postgres in pgadmin as postgres.
 2. With Username= postgres, Password=user123
 3. Created Table with name user_table and inserted data in this table.